José Francisco Peña Gómez: Final years

-Peña Gómez died on May 10, 1998, in Cambita Garabitos, San Cristóbal, 6 days before the mayoral elections of Santo Domingo, in which he was running.
+Peña Gómez died on May 10, 1998, in Cambita Garabitos, San Cristóbal, from a pulmonary edema caused by a long history of pancreatic and stomach cancer.
+He died six days before the mayoral elections of Santo Domingo, in which he was running.

 Peña Gómez was one of the most popular leaders in recent political history in Dominican Republic, especially among the poor masses.

 Being a key political figure until his death, the main Dominican Republic international airport was renamed from "Aeropuerto Internacional Las Américas" to "Aeropuerto Internacional Las Américas José Francisco Peña Gómez".

 Legacy

 In honor of José Francisco Peña Gómez, a monument stands proudly in the capital city of Santo Domingo, symbolizing his enduring legacy and profound impact on the Dominican Republic and beyond.

 A metro station and an International Airport in Santo Domingo is named in honor of Peña Gómez.

 A street in Higüey is named in honor of Peña Gómez.

 Сommemorative bust has been erected in Puerto Rico, supported by the Dominican community.